dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme formn .
 Thank you!

 ChangLog
+@version 1.2.6
+1. Sidebar managed properly.
+2. Default sidebar widgets removed.
+3. All Language Support Translation.
+4. Minor bug fixed: all the title in category,author,Tag Archive will now been displayed accordingly.
+5. Sidebar managed, now if no sidebar is active than the pages layout will automatically shift to one columns.
+6. Overflow hide in Discription.
+7. Image pagination managed properly.
+8. Change Aside Box layout.
+9. All the resources license mentioned.
+10. esc_url_raw used in instead of sanitize_text_field for links validation.
 @Version: 1.2.5
 1. Hover for Sub-Menus added.
 2. Changes for Custom CSS.